MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 ### Task 2 – Create an email retention policy for test users

 As part of your pilot project for Adatum, you will configure email retention through the Microsoft Purview portal by creating a new retention policy.
 You will then assign this retention policy to Joni Sherman and Lynne Robbins’ mailboxes.
 Joni and Lynne are Holly's two test users for compliance testing.
-Holly wants to use this policy to test email retention for these two test users before creating a second retention policy in the next task that will be applied organization-wide.
+Holly wants to use this policy to test email retention for these two test users before creating a second retention policy in the next task that will be applied organization wide.

 1. On LON-CL1, your Microsoft Edge browser should still have the **Microsoft Purview** portal open from the prior task.